 It’s important to be realistic about your credit score and habits.
 Buying credit can give a false pretense that you can afford things you cannot, simply because you are able to obtain approval for the loan or credit line.

 It would be devastating to default and hurt a credit score you paid hundreds or even thousands to increase.

 While there are pros and cons to any big decision, choosing to meddle with your credit score merits doing the proper research.
 Let’s check out a list of professionals in the tradeline arena.

 BoostMyScore will likely be the first, legitimate business that shows up in a Google search for companies that allow customers to buy authorized user tradelines.
 Launched in 2007, they were the first credit repair company to earn an A+ rating from the Better Business Bureau.

 Although their authorized user accounts run close to $1,000 per high-limit line, the cost may be well worth it.
-BoostMyScore guarantees the biggest possible FICO score increase in less than 60 days, and that promise is backed by a solid 4.9 out of 5-star rating.
+Through credit piggybacking, BoostMyScore gives you the biggest possible FICO® score boost in 60 days or less, guaranteed.

 With a similar 4.5 out of 5-star rating, Top Tradelines guarantees a boosted credit score posted to all three credit bureaus in 30 to 60 days.
 Instead of buying a credit score yourself, Top Tradelines offers a free analysis of your credit report.
 After analysis, they recommend the best tradeline to achieve your goals at a cost close to $500 a line.